-The criminal justice system is complex, imperfect, and essential to a well-functioning civil society.
+Any criminal justice system is complex and imperfect but also an essential part of creating a well-functioning civil society.
 Police, prosecutors, defense lawyers, judges, and policymakers all play a role in shaping this system to ensure public safety and fair policing, examine the causes and ramifications of mass incarceration, assess criminal statutes, explore alternatives to traditional punishment, reduce recidivism, and provide opportunities for the formerly incarcerated to rebuild their lives.

-How does criminal law help regulate socially undesirable behavior, protect victims’ and defendants’ rights, ensure fair trials, and determine appropriate punishment?
+How does criminal law help regulate individual behavior, protect the rights of victims’ and the accused, ensure fair trials, and determine appropriate punishment?

-Columbia Law faculty approach criminal justice issues from a multitude of perspectives—historical, political, philosophical, sociological, and intersectional—and raise questions about race, class, and geography.
-Working directly with faculty, Columbia Law students have opportunities to work on real cases that advance reforms in areas such as cash bail, sentencing, juvenile justice, and capital punishment as well as on research projects that use data analytics to study crime rates and policing methodologies.
+Columbia Law faculty approach criminal justice issues holistically, from a multitude of perspectives—historical, political, philosophical, sociological, and intersectional—and raise questions about race, class, and geography.
+Working directly with faculty, Columbia Law students have opportunities to work on timely cases that advance reforms in areas such as cash bail, mass incarceration, sentencing, juvenile justice, and capital punishment as well as on research projects that use data analytics to study crime rates and policing methodologies.

 Learn from professors, including full-time and adjunct faculty who are active prosecutors, defense attorneys, and sitting state and federal judges.